Public libraries play a key role in ensuring

-Learn about Ohio's new Kindergarten Readiness Assessment, which will replace the KRA-L in fall 2014.
+Learn about Ohio's Kindergarten Readiness Assessment, which replaced the KRA-L beginning with the 2014-15 school year.

-Ohio Public Libraries and Student Learning gets public librarians up to speed on Common Core/Ohio's New Learning Standards, the Third Grade Reading Guarantee, and other developments in PreK-12 education policy and practice.
-Learn about the new initiatives and what your library can do to support students, parents, and teachers.
+Ohio Public Libraries and Student Learning gets public librarians up to speed on Ohio's Learning Standards, the Third Grade Reading Guarantee, and other developments in PreK-12 education policy and practice.
+Learn about these initiatives and what your library can do to support students, parents, and teachers.

 Find an expanded listing of compilations of early literacy research, and tools to help you make the case for your early literacy work, on the Research and Advocacy page.